Scoro Review 2025: Expert Opinion & Full Analysis

 Customer Support

 Scoro provides reliable customer support, including a responsive team that many users appreciate.
 Support is available via both email and chat with ELI, Scoro’s AI-powered assistant, and issues are typically resolved quickly.
-The help center is also extensive, offering a knowledge base with answers to common questions and detailed guides.
+The help center is also extensive and offers answers to common questions and detailed guides.

 Scoro makes sure you have the help you need to keep your projects moving forward.
 While some users would prefer faster response times, the overall quality of support is consistently praised.